EvanDiamantidis/TryHackMe/Vulnversity/README.md

 <br />

-Then populating it with the contents of the exploit, changing the `id` piece to point to the file we want to read:
+Then populating it with the contents of the exploit, changing the shell command piece to display the contents of the flag file:

 ```
 www-data@vulnuniversity:/home/bill$ echo '[Service]